grodtproject/Whatismycomputer/README.md

 # Whatismycomputer
-Creating an API for a website where someone can go to whatismycomputer.com and it will automatically generate computer name, manafacture, model, year, serial number, product id, memory, storage, chipset, and other specifications.
+Creating an API for a website where someone can go to whatismycomputer.com and it will automatically generate computer name, manafacturer, model, year, serial number, product id, memory, storage, chipset, and other specifications.